-And in 1980 he announces that 'Roy Baker is no longer associated with' the company.
-Founders just don't last after they sell up; JB himself was fired from Bianchi Holsters within 2-3 years of selling his own company -- sellers want to keep operating as if they were still the owners and the new owners just don't like that!
+And in 1980 Porter announces that 'Roy Baker is no longer associated with' the company.
+Founders just don't last after they sell up; JB himself was fired from Bianchi Holsters within a few years of selling his own company -- sellers want to keep operating as if they were still the owners and the new owners just don't like that!

 It is from this paragraph that appears on the back cover of Baker's 1977 catalog, that I deduced Roy is referring to apprenticing to Andy Anderson -- and Bob Arganbright confirmed it for me.
 None of us in industry knew at the time!

 Fayma died in '79 and Jim Buffaloe, who worked for Baker and many more gunleather makers after that, told me that Roy spent all the money he earned from the sale of his company on booze and hookers.
 Jim's gone; but well after Roy died in July 1990.
 There then, are several eras of Baker holsters that are not the seamless group they appear to be.